 - Pursue strategic acquisitions with exceptional upside potential.
 Ring has a history of acquiring leasehold positions that it believes to have substantial resource potential and to meet its targeted returns on invested capital.
 Ring has historically pursued acquisitions of properties that it believes to have exploitation and development potential comparable to its existing inventory of drilling locations.
 The Company has developed and refined an acquisition program designed to increase reserves and complement existing core properties.
 Ring's experienced team of management and engineering professionals identify and evaluate acquisition opportunities, negotiate and close purchases and manage acquired properties.
 Management intends to continue to pursue strategic acquisitions that meet the Company's operational and financial targets.
 The executive team, with its extensive experience in the Permian Basin, has many relationships with operators and service providers in the region.
 Ring believes that leveraging its relationships will be a competitive advantage in identifying acquisition targets.
-Management's proven ability to evaluate resource potential will allow Ring to successfully acquire acreage and bring out more value in the assets. - Growing production and reserves by developing our oil-rich resource base.
+Management's proven ability to evaluate resource potential will allow Ring to successfully acquire acreage and bring out more value in the - Growing production and reserves by developing our oil-rich resource base through conventional and horizontal drilling.
 Over the long-term, Ring intends to drill and develop its acreage base in an effort to maximize its value and resource potential.
-Ring's portfolio of proved oil and natural gas reserves consists of 91% oil and 9% natural gas.
-Of those reserves, 33% of the proved reserves are classified as proved developed producing, or "PDP," 2% are classified as proved developed non-producing, or "PDNP," and approximately 65% are classified as proved undeveloped, or "PUD."
+Ring's portfolio of proved oil and natural gas reserves consists of 90% oil and 10% natural gas.
+Of those reserves, 32% of the proved reserves are classified as proved developed producing, or "PDP," 5% are classified as proved developed non-producing, or "PDNP," and approximately 63% are classified as proved undeveloped, or "PUD."
 Through the conversion of undeveloped reserves to developed reserves, Ring will seek to increase production, reserves and cash flow while gaining favorable returns on invested capital.
+Recently, Ring has been employing horizontal drilling to some of its acreage with success and plans to continue to do so under appropriate circumstances.

-Through December 31, 2015, we increased our proved reserves to approximately 24.4 million BOE (barrel of oil equivalent).
-As of December 31, 2015, our estimated proved reserves had a pre-tax "PV10" (present value of future net revenues before income taxes discounted at 10%) of approximately \$240.2 million and a Standardized Measure of Discounted Future Net Cash Flows of approximately \$172.7 million.
+Through December 31, 2016, we increased our proved reserves to approximately 27.7 million BOE (barrel of oil equivalent).
+As of December 31, 2016, our estimated proved reserves had a pre-tax "PV10" (present value of future net revenues before income taxes discounted at 10%) of approximately \$217.3 million and a Standardized Measure of Discounted Future Net Cash Flows of approximately \$159.8 million.
 The difference between these two amounts is the effect of income taxes.
 The Company presents the pre-tax PV10 value, which is a non-GAAP financial measure, because it is a widely used industry standard which we believe is useful to those who may review this Annual Report when comparing our asset base and performance to other comparable oil and gas exploration and production companies.